Demag: As part of the Mannesmann group

 Later (1999), the injection moulding manufacturing was merged with that of Krauss-Maffei, which had itself been acquired by Mannesmann from 1989, to form Mannesmann Demag Krauss Maffei and formed part of Mannesmann Atecs (for Advanced Technologies), a holding company for all of Mannesmann's non-telecom activities.
 Krauss Maffei's general equipment manufacturing and defence portions later passed to Linke/Hoffmann/Busch.
 The holding company was later named Mannesmann Plastics Machinery or MPM, with primary divisions Demag Plastics and Krauss-Maffei.

-Following the acquisition of Mannesmann by Vodafone in 1999-2000, the Atecs holding company was divested to a consortium of Siemens and Bosch, which then integrated parts of it into one or the other company and spun off others.
-The Demag units became part of Siemens.

-In the autumn of 2001, Siemens divested by far the majority of these to Kohlberg Kravis Roberts (KKR).
-At this same time the world economy was going through another recession, entailing downsizing and the reduction of jobs.
-Those that remained were restructured and became part of the new company focus for future growth.